 However, if the scheme pension is payable under an annuity contract which was treated as having become a registered pension scheme then the trigger does not apply.

 Avoiding the MPAA

-The small pots rules were amended following the Budget to allow three pots of up to £10,000 to be withdrawn from non-occupational DC pension funds, for occupational DC pension pots there is no limit on the number of small pots that can be taken.
+The small pots rules were amended following the announcement of pensions freedoms to allow three pots of up to £10,000 to be withdrawn from non-occupational DC pension funds, for occupational DC pension pots there is no limit on the number of small pots that can be taken.
 This is paid 25% tax free and 75% subject to marginal rate income tax in the same way as an UFPLS.
 However, a small pots payment does not trigger the MPAA.

 Where a client has a need for capital but wishes to continue funding in future then PCLS can be paid with the balance being vested to drawdown.
 This will not trigger the MPAA until income is taken from the drawdown plan.

 Beneficiary Flexi-access Drawdown Income

 A designation of pension death benefits for flexi-access drawdown does not trigger the MPAA.
 This includes income taken from any dependant, nominee or successor drawdown plans.